bakedziti420/tdd-and-mocha/readme.md

 <!-- Half-mast -->

 Let's implement a method `eat` which decrements a dog's hunger level when invoked.
-How would we translate this specification in Mocha tests?
+How would we translate this specification into Mocha tests?

 **/spec/dog_spec.rb**